-- 1/2 cup chicken stock, or canned low-sodium chicken broth
+- 1/2 cup homemade chicken stock or low-sodium canned chicken broth

 - 1 teaspoon granulated sugar

 - 1. Rub the chicken parts thoroughly with the ginger.
 Salt the pieces on both sides with 1 generous tablespoon salt and season both sides generously with black pepper.
 Place 1/4 of the onions in a double-lined large resealable bag and top with 1/2 of the chicken pieces.
 Add one habañero half, a bay leaf and top with another 1/4 of the onions.
 Pour half of the lemon juice and 2 tablespoons of the oil into the bag.
 Seal the bag and then gently shake to distribute the lemon and oil, keeping the chicken buried in the onions.
 Repeat with another double-lined resealable plastic bag and the remaining ingredients.
 Marinate chicken overnight in the refrigerator.

 - 2. Remove chicken from the marinade, place it on plates, and let it come to room temperature, covered.
 Meanwhile, remove and reserve the habañero halves from the plastic bags.
 Empty the remaining marinade ingredients into a large colander set over a large bowl, pressing on the onions to release excess liquid and set aside.

 - 3. Build a moderately hot charcoal fire, or preheat a gas grill to medium, and blot chicken dry; sprinkle the chicken lightly with salt.
 Grill the chicken until the skin is a deep golden brown and charred in spots, for 4 to 6 minutes per side (the goal is to brown the chicken and impart the smoky taste of the grill; the meat should remain mostly raw inside).
 Remove the chicken to a plate and reserve, loosely covered with aluminum foil.